 How to strategically schedule your week to increase productivity

 A key thing to do is don’t over delegate tasks for each day–be realistic and commit to completing whatever you assigned.
-I would suggest around 3 major tasks to do each day.
-But any small ones can be dumped onto the to do list as well.
+I would suggest around 3 major tasks to do each day, but any small ones can be dumped onto the to do list as well.
 Just focus on the big tasks and make sure to TAKE THE TIME to schedule your tasks every week and write it down.
 Seriously.
-I’ve been consistently doing it for 4 weeks now and to dramatically increase productivity and solve my issue of procrastination.
-Not right away, but over the 4 weeks, my tendency to procrastinate has gone WAY down and I actually start and finish projects much earlier than they’re due!

 Stop procrastinating by scheduling time blocks